priyamDalmia/predator-prey/README.md

 Note: We use Independent to denote that those algorithms are inherently single-agent models in contrast to multi-agent models which may require two or more agents (teammates) to function.

-### How the game works?
+## How the game works?

-A Classic Predator-Prey Envrironment with *n* predator (adversaries) and preys.
+A variant of the classic Predator-Prey Envrironment with *n* predators (adversaries) and preys.
 The game ends when all prey have been captured by the predators.

 Game Description -